Tushil-G/Jarvis/README.md

 Note:Installing of every library is important

 ## Installation
-Note:Use [pip](https://pip.pypa.io/en/stable/) to install the Librariries
+Note:Use [pip](https://pip.pypa.io/en/stable/) to install the Libraries

 ```